Adam Zampa: International career (2016–present)

-Zampa was surprisingly dropped from Australia's Twenty20 side for the second match of a three-match series against Sri Lanka in 2016–17 after bowling well in the series opener and taking two wickets.
+Zampa was surprisingly dropped from Australia's Twenty20 team for the second match of a three-match series against Sri Lanka in 2016–17 after bowling well in the series opener and taking two wickets.
 Zampa described being dropped as a "kick in the guts", saying his recent form indicated he was one of the best Twenty20 spin bowlers in the world.
 Without Zampa Australia lost both the match and the series.
-Zampa was brought back into the side for the final match of the series, and he was named the man of the match with 3/25 as Australia won the game.
+Zampa was brought back into the team for the final match of the series, and he was named the man of the match with 3/25 as Australia won the game.

-Despite all of Zampa's successes in the shorter forms of cricket, he was still unable to break into Australia's Test side.
+Despite all of Zampa's successes in the shorter forms of cricket, he was still unable to break into Australia's Test team.
 He was unable to reach exceptional form in the Sheffield Shield, being a victim of South Australia's very strong pace attack, with Chadd Sayers and Kane Richardson taking all of the wickets themselves and not leaving opportunities for Zampa to stand out.
 Australia played a Test series in India in early 2017, and former New Zealand captain Stephen Fleming touted him as a possible addition to Australia's squad given his ability to bowl well on Indian pitches, but he was not included in the squad.
 Instead, Zampa continued playing in the Sheffield Shield and had his first five-wicket haul in a first-class innings when he took career-best figures of 6/62 in the first innings against Queensland before taking another four wickets in the second innings to accomplish his first ten-wicket haul in a first-class match.

 Zampa was in Australia's squad for the 2017 ICC Champions Trophy, but he didn't get many opportunities to play when two of Australia's three group stage matches were washed out and Australia was unable to progress to the finals.
 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
 In August 2021, Zampa was named in Australia's squad for the 2021 ICC Men's T20 World Cup.
 On 4 November 2021, in Australia's T20 World Cup match against Bangladesh, Zampa took his first five-wicket haul in T20 cricket.